In this post we discuss:

 Cutting the hole

-TIP: Before cutting always review your photos and make sure there’s no pipes and wires that you may cut into.
+TIP: Before cutting always review your photos and make sure there are no pipes and wires that you may cut into.

 A low-tech version is to use a drywall hole cutter saw.
 It’s cheap but leaves a jagged cut and is a lot more work.